 WHERE TO EAT & DRINK

 The reviews on Tripadvisor, Foursquare and Google do not lie.
+If you want to know where to eat in Mostar, this is THE place you MUST visit.
 This successful family-run restaurant dishes up some of the BEST Bosnian food in the country.
 From cevapi to mezze platters for two, you’ll eat like royalty but feel like you’re in your grandmother’s kitchen.
 Tourists will queue until a table becomes available and it’s definitely worth the wait.
 Servings are more than generous, the service is swift and warm and you can fill two bellies with a mezze platter and a bottle of beer each for less than €20.
 Do not miss eating at Tima-Irma when you visit Mostar; you won’t regret or forget it.

 Black Dog Pub